Lexty/jinja2-renderer/README.md

 ### Variables File

-You can provide variables in either JSON or YAML format:
+You can provide variables in JSON, YAML, or .env format:

 #### JSON (variables.json)